Final ELSA General Assembly

 After four successful and eventful years, ELSA will host its final General Assembly.
 We are excited to welcome the network, the ELSA Consortium, ELLIS members, EU-funded partner Networks of Excellence, industry representatives and EU policymakers.

-So, save the date for the last ELSA General Assembly!
+So, register for the last ELSA General Assembly!

 What: ELSA General Assembly and workshop day